The 20 Best VLDLR-Associated Cerebellar Hypoplasia Doctors Near Me in Spokane, WA

 Offers Telehealth

-Sadaf Zaidi is a Radiologist in Spokane, Washington.
+Sadaf Zaidi is a Radiologist practicing medicine in Spokane, Washington.
 Dr. Zaidi is rated as an Experienced provider by MediFind in the treatment of VLDLR-Associated Cerebellar Hypoplasia.
-Her top areas of expertise are Pleurisy, Pleural Effusion, Aseptic and Alopecic Nodules of Scalp (AANS), and Subcutaneous Emphysema.
+She is also highly rated in 41 other conditions, according to our data.
+Her clinical expertise encompasses Pleurisy, Pleural Effusion, Aseptic and Alopecic Nodules of Scalp (AANS), and Subcutaneous Emphysema.
 Dr. Zaidi is currently accepting new patients.

 Experienced in VLDLR-Associated Cerebellar Hypoplasia